HEALTHCARE IS A RIGHT, NOT A PRIVILEGE

 2) Send your completed application along with your CV to PostDoc@chc1.com

-3) Request 3 letters of recommendation from your references to be sent to [email protected]
+3) Request 3 letters of recommendation from your references to be sent to PostDoc@chc1.com Each letter of recommendation should come from the email address of your reference.

 The Postdoctoral Psychology Residency program provides comprehensive training in the provision of psychological care to uninsured and underserved populations under the CHC patient-centered medical home model, with a focus on positive client outcomes and building healthy communities.